 We have historically depended upon the issuance of mortgage-backed securities by the securitization entities we sponsor as a funding source for our residential real estate-related business.
 However, due to market conditions, we did not engage in residential mortgage securitization transactions in 2008 or 2009 and we only engaged in one residential mortgage securitization transactions in 2011.
-While we engaged in numerous residential mortgage securitization transactions from 2012 through 2016, we do not know if market conditions will allow us to continue to regularly engage in these types of securitization transactions, and any disruption of this market may adversely affect our earnings and growth.
-For example, in each of 2014 and 2015, we completed four securitization transactions, and in 2016 we completed three securitization transactions, as compared to four securitizations in the second half of 2013, and eight securitization in the first half of 2013.
+While we engaged in numerous residential mortgage securitization transactions from 2012 through 2017, we do not know if market conditions will allow us to continue to regularly engage in these types of securitization transactions and any disruption of this market may adversely affect our earnings and growth.
+For example, in each of 2014 and 2015, we completed four securitization transactions, and in 2016 we completed three securitization transactions, as compared to 12 securitizations in 2013, and nine securitizations in 2017.
 Even if regular residential mortgage securitization activity continues among market participants other than government-sponsored entities, we do not know if it will continue to be on terms and conditions that will permit us to participate or be favorable to us.
 Even if conditions are favorable to us, we may not be able to return to or sustain the volume of securitization activity we previously conducted.